GoogleCloudPlatform/webapp2/docs/index.rst

 domain and subdomain routing, secure cookies and support for threaded environments.

-webapp2 can even be used outside of Google App Engine, independently of the App Engine SDK.
+webapp2 can also be used outside of Google App Engine, independently of the App Engine SDK.

 For a complete description of how webapp2 improves webapp, see :ref:`features`.